flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/selected-modes.md

 ‐ the FCU selected altitude is higher than present altitude, EXP CLB mode engages ‐ the FCU selected altitude is lower than present altitude, EXP DES mode engages

+## Altitude Acquire Mode (ALT^*^)
+ALT* mode guides the aircraft to acquire the FCU selected altitude.

+The mode engages when the aircraft reaches the altitude capture zone, defined by the aircraft vertical speed (among other parameters).

+## Altitude Hold Mode (ALT)
+The ALT mode maintains a target altitude.
+This target altitude is either the FCU selected altitude or an altitude constraint delivered by Flight Management.

+The ALT mode arms automatically whenever the aircraft climbs or descends toward the target altitude.

+When ALT is armed, the FMA displays the ALT message on its second line:

+- Blue when the target altitude is the FCU selected altitude
+- Magenta if the target altitude is an altitude constraint.

+The ALT mode is engaged automatically when the difference between present altitude and the target altitude becomes less than 20 ft with ALT* engaged.

+The altitude that ALT mode holds is the altitude it memorized when engaged.
+It is not affected by a change of reference in the ALT window or by a change in the barometric correction.

+When ALT is engaged, the FMA displays ALT in green (FCU altitude hold), ALT CST in green if it is an altitude constraint, or ALT CRZ in green if cruise flight level is held.